-I guess my tastes really don’t align to the users of IMDb.
+I guess my tastes really don’t align with the users of IMDb.
 At this point in time, Little Devils: The Birth sits at a shockingly low 2.3 — a rating it is utterly, utterly undeserving of.

 While this is no Gremlins, Little Devils: The Birth is a blast from start to finish.
-I went in expecting dull garbage, instead I found scratching my head about its poor reputation.
+I went in expecting dull garbage, instead, I found scratching my head about its poor reputation.
 I would take Little Devils over Munchies or even Ghoulies (1984) any day.
 I would, however, not take it over Ghoulies III: Ghoulies Go to College (1991), but who would?
 That’s the Citizen Kane of Gremlins cash-ins.

-“Right from the start the film is full of humour and charm which says a lot about the writing and the cast bringing it to life.
+“Right from the start, the film is full of humour and charm which says a lot about the writing and the cast bringing it to life.
 Rawhead Rex director George Pavlou keeps the pace going full throttle with little room to relax, which allows the film to run smoothly and hit no speed bumps along the way.
-The creatures are well designed…” Peter Hopkins, Horror Screams Video Vault
+The creatures are well designed…” Horror Screams Video Vault

 “There’s rats!
 I hate rats.
 They’re as bad as politicians.”

 Until 2017, Little Devils: The Birth did not appear to be available on DVD outside of an obscure Brazilian release under the title of O Aniversário Do Demônio.